b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/frontmatter/dedication/dedication_v1_17072025.md

 and all who break and bless.

 To the chorus of sustenance, wild and humble,
-wights in the unseen parliament of earth:
+wights in the unseen parliament of Earth:
 without thee, our feasts are hollow syllable,
 our days, unbuttered bread.